snaillyy/Discord-bot/README.md

 - [x] `/restore_roles` command.
 - [ ] Command to review member information from the database.
 - [ ] Command for administrators to remove a record.
-- [ ] Encode binary roles in the db.
+- [ ] Encode binary roles in the db instead of leaving raw data.
 - [ ] Command to temporarily disable recording.
 - [ ] Separate functions to separate files for better readability.
+- [ ] Create directories/folders when they don't exist.
+- [ ] MAKE IT SAY SOMETHING WHEN THE USER HAS NO ROLES.

 ### Install/Setup
 ⚠️ REMEMBER NOT TO LEAK THE BOT'S TOKEN OTHERWISE THE ACCOUNT COULD BE COMPROMISED!